Baryon-dark matter coincidence in Randall-Sundrum Model: Minimal gravitational freeze-in

 In Fig.~\ref{fig:sigma_collider}, we illustrate how the cross section into photonic final states varies with the graviton mass.
 For comparison with experimental data, we use the recent CMS result~\cite{CMS:2024nht} from the search for new physics in high-mass diphoton events in proton--proton collisions at a center-of-mass energy of 13~TeV.
 The dataset was collected during 2016--2018 with the CMS detector at the LHC and corresponds to an integrated luminosity of 138~fb$^{-1}$.
 The gray dashed curve represents the prediction of our model, obtained using the relation

 By fixing $\tilde{k}$, one can vary both $m_{G_1}$ and $\Lambda_r$ over a suitable range and compare the resulting graviton-mediated $pp\to\gamma\gamma$ cross section with the CMS measurement (shown in black).
 The parton-level events are generated using CalcHEP~\cite{Pukhov:1999gg}, using the CTEQ6L distribution function.
 For each allowed pair $\left[m_{G_1},\,\Lambda_r\right]$, one can identify values of $\Trh$ that yield the correct relic abundance for a 1~MeV DM candidate; these values of $\Trh$ are indicated by the color scale.
-Interestingly, for $\tilde{k}=0.01$ (left panel), the present data exclude the region with $\Trh\lesssim 20~\text{GeV}$ and $m_{G_1}\lesssim 2230~\text{GeV}$, for a scalar DM of mass 1 MeV.
-CMS data excludes $m_{G_1}\lesssim4630$ GeV and the corresponding upper limit on the reheat temperature that gives a correct DM relic is $\Trh\lesssim10.6$ GeV.
-Increasing $\tilde k=0.1$, as shown in the right panel, the constraints become more stringent, forbidding $m_{G_1}\lesssim4630$ GeV and corresponding $\Trh\lesssim$10.6 GeV.
+Interestingly, for $\tilde{k}=0.01$ (left panel), the present data exclude the region with $\Trh\lesssim 26~\text{GeV}$ and $m_{G_1}\lesssim 2230~\text{GeV}$, for a scalar DM of mass 1 MeV.
+Increasing $\tilde k=0.1$, as shown in the right panel, the constraints becomes more stringent, forbidding $m_{G_1}\lesssim4630$ GeV and corresponding $\Trh\lesssim$15.8 GeV.
 This figure highlights a striking complementarity between collider searches and early Universe cosmology.
 The key message is that collider measurements can impose stringent constraints not only on the mass scale and coupling of new physics, but also on the cosmological history of the early Universe.